October 15, 2018 / 3 comments

 There’s a lot of failings in the system, and that’s the other thing, because the mental health system here is failing it means that people aren’t getting that initial time with the services to maybe settle to a point where coming to a place like this they could get a lot from it straight away.
 We’re really having to do that first bit of work ourselves so we’re seeing people in a lot worse situations than we were maybe about 8, 9 years ago.

 People were coming a wee bit more settled to start with because they had spent time with the services and that had helped, and now they’re just coming.
 They’ve had the services for two weeks or something and somebody spoke to them a couple of times and that’s it.
 They’re coming to us still very unwell, so we’re having to deal with that a lot more.
 We’re having to deal with things on a weekly basis that we’ve never dealt with before.

 It’s a real challenge, but we’re really interested in people, and seeing people getting well and staying well.
 And they can do that by using art, and they can do that by using art as a transformative tool.
 It’s a place you come and you’re not bipolar, you’re not depressive, you’re not this or that.
-You’re actually an artist.
-You’ve come here, and now you’re an artist, and you’re working on your piece of art, and you’re learning things and you’re thinking about what you’re going to do next.
-And you’re learning about other artists.
-You’re going to exhibitions and you’re just building up your interest and your passion for art.
+You’re an artist.
+You’ve come here, and now you’re an artist, and you’re working on your piece of art.
+You’re learning things, you’re thinking about what you’re going to do next, learning about other artists, going to exhibitions and you’re building up your interest and passion for art.

 A new identity I guess?

 A new identity… That is exactly the transforming part of it, that it is a new identity, because we very much believe here – this has come through the people who we work with – that recovery isn’t about regaining what you had before.
 The reason you got ill, quite often, is because you were doing things before that made you ill.
 To go back to that just seems pointless.